Auto Loan Calculator

 $25,000 - $10,000 = $15,000 × 8% = $1,200

 This is the default method by which the Auto Loan Calculator will calculate sales tax in accordance with Trade-in Value.
 However, some states do not offer any sales tax reduction with trade-ins, and they are:

 - District of Columbia

-Likewise, many states tax cash rebates.
-These states view the cash rebates to be payment from the auto manufacturers, which do not affect the auto purchase price.
-For example, if you purchase a vehicle at $30,000 with cash rebate of $2,000, sales tax is calculated based on $30,000 instead of $28,000.
-Luckily, many states do not tax cash rebates, these states are Alaska, Arizona, Delaware, Iowa, Kansas, Kentucky, Louisiana, Massachusetts, Minnesota, Missouri, Montana, Nebraska, New Hampshire, Oklahoma, Oregon, Pennsylvania, Rhode Island, Texas, Utah, Vermont, and Wyoming.
+Depending on the state, they may or may not be taxed accordingly.
+For example, purchasing a vehicle at $30,000 with a cash rebate of $2,000 will have sales tax calculated based on the original price of $30,000, not $28,000.
+Luckily, a good portion of states do not do this and don't tax cash rebates.
+They are Alaska, Arizona, Delaware, Iowa, Kansas, Kentucky, Louisiana, Massachusetts, Minnesota, Missouri, Montana, Nebraska, New Hampshire, Oklahoma, Oregon, Pennsylvania, Rhode Island, Texas, Utah, Vermont, and Wyoming.